Sito Pons 500cc Grand Prix

 Sito Pons 500cc Grand Prix is a 1990 racing video game developed and published by the Spanish company Zigurat Software (previously known as Made in Spain) for Amstrad CPC, MS-DOS, MSX and ZX Spectrum.
 Featuring former Spanish racer Sito Pons and themed around motorcycle racing, the game pit players driving the Honda NSR500 with races against AI-controlled opponents across various countries to qualify in the 500cc class of the Grand Prix motorcycle racing.

 Sito Pons 500cc Grand Prix was created in conjunction with Carlos Sainz: World Rally Championship at the end of the golden age of Spanish software by most of the same team at Zigurat who worked on previous licensed sports titles such as Paris-Dakar (1988) and Emilio Sanchez Vicario Grand Slam.
-Zigurat approached Sito Pons to act as endorser due to their local market and motorsports being a hobby among Zigurat staff.
-Conversions for Amiga and Atari ST were planned but never released.
+Zigurat approached Pons to act as endorser due to their local market and motorsports being a hobby among Zigurat staff.

-Sito Pons 500cc Grand Prix was met with mostly positive reception from critics across all platforms since its release; praise was given to the graphics, realism and sense of speed but criticism was geared towards the high difficulty level and sound design.
+Sito Pons 500cc Grand Prix was met with mostly positive reception from critics across all platforms since its release; praise was given to the graphics, realism and sense of speed, while criticism was geared towards the high difficulty level and sound design.
+Conversions for the Amiga and Atari ST were planned but never released.
 The title was included as part of the Pack Powersports compilation for all platforms in 1991.

 Gameplay

 Sito Pons 500cc Grand Prix is a top-down motorcycle racing game similar to Aspar GP Master (1988), where players observe from above and race as Spanish motorcycle driver Sito Pons driving the Honda NSR500 across 14 countries conforming the 500cc class Grand Prix motorcycle racing like the United States, Spain, Italy, Germany, Austria and Yugoslavia.
-The game uses a isometric perspective as Carlos Sainz: World Rally Championship to portray a TV-style viewpoint.
+The game uses a isometric perspective like Carlos Sainz: World Rally Championship to portray a TV-style viewpoint.

-Sito Pons 500cc has three modes of play: Race, Practice and Demo.
-Race is the main championship mode where players are pitted against AI-controlled racers such as Kevin Schwantz and Wayne Rainey to qualify.
-Finishing each race will allow the player to achieve a certain number of standings points, depending on the position the player finishes in; a first-place finish rewards a maximum of 20 points for each track, and the total maximum number of points possible is 280.
-Players can also resume their progress via password.
-Practice mode is recommended for beginners to train in any of the available courses without opponents.
-Demo mode allows players to view gameplay with an AI-controlled Pons.
+The game has three modes: Race, Practice and Demo.
+Race is the main championship mode where players are pitted against AI-controlled opponents such as Kevin Schwantz and Wayne Rainey to qualify.
+Finishing each race allow the player to receive a number of standings points, depending on the position the player finishes in; a first-place finish rewards a maximum of 20 points for each track, and the total maximum number of points possible is 280.
+Players can resume their progress via password.
+In Practice mode, the player can train in any of the available courses.
+Demo mode depicts gameplay with an AI-controlled Pons.